 Urban Challenger's story: Running for John

-For a third year running, Adrienne and Stuart Muir are raising money in memory of their son John.
+Adrienne and Stuart Muir raised an amazing £9,730 in memory of their son John by successfully completing Guy’s Urban Challenge together.
 They share their incredible story.

-‘On 4 September 4 2014 our twin boys John and Harry were born at St Thomas’s Hospital.
-Named after their grandfathers, both Harry and John spent time in the neonatal intensive care unit (NICU).
+‘On 4 September 2014 our twin boys John and Harry were born at St Thomas’s Hospital.
+Named after their grandfathers, both Harry and John spent time in the Neonatal Intensive Care Unit (NICU).
 Both boys were born at 34 weeks at an impressive six pounds, but as they were premature they needed a hand.

-‘Devastatingly, five days after John was born, he was diagnosed with a previously undiagnosed genetic condition called Trisomy 13.
+‘Devastatingly, five days after they were born, John was diagnosed with a previously undiagnosed genetic condition called Trisomy 13.
 He came off life support surrounded by his family and passed away at just eight days old.

 ‘It was so unfair, we felt like our family had been ripped apart at the seams.
 I had no idea how to piece it back together.
 The nurse in NICU were so respectful, we kept Harry and John together in John’s cot as much as we could and Harry loved snuggling up to his little brother.
 It was so lovely yet so heart-breaking in so many ways.
 It’s at those moments where I really understood the term “bitter sweet”.